 Adults — with or without diabetes — need at least 150 minutes of moderate-intensity physical activity per week.
-Plus, experts also recommend resistance and strength exercises at least twice per week.
+Experts also recommend resistance and strength exercises at least twice per week.

 Fight Diabetes with Physical Activity

-Exercise delays the onset of Type 2 diabetes.
-And, it improves diabetes control.
+Exercise may delay the onset of Type 2 diabetes and improve diabetes control.
 Whether you have Type 1 or Type 2 diabetes, or if you are at risk for diabetes, get moving!

 - Raises your heart rate.
 Whether by walking, jogging, bicycling or swimming, being active gets your heart pumping, which helps your body use insulin more effectively.

 - Improves blood circulation.
 Exercise also gets the blood to all organs, especially the kidneys, brain, heart and eyes, which can be injured by poor diabetes management.

 - Decreases risk of heart disease.
 Reducing LDL cholesterol and blood pressure through regular activity can reduce your risk of heart disease.

 - Reduces stress.
 Stress can increase you risk for developing diabetes.
 And, for people with diabetes, stress makes it harder to manage the condition.

 - Lowers blood sugar and A1c.
 Exercising when you have diabetes can lowers blood sugar and reduce A1c.
 It also can improve protein and fat metabolism, slowing organ damage.